-Sciatica is the term used to describe back pain which radiates down the leg and is a symptom itself rather than a specific diagnosis.
-Sciatic nerve pain can be caused by a number of factors although a prolapsed or slipped disc is one of the most common along with piriformis syndrome.
-We explain the symptoms, causes and treatment.
+Sciatica is the term describing back pain which radiates down into the legs It is a symptom itself and not a specific diagnosis or injury.
+A number of factors cause sciatic nerve pain, although a ‘slipped disc’ is one of the most common.

 Straight leg raise test

 The straight leg raise test helps diagnose sciatic pain.
 With the patient lying on their back, the therapist raises one leg as far as comfortable, keeping the knee straight.
 They move the ankle into a dorsiflexed position which lengthens the sciatic nerve.

 If there are no neural symptoms (tingling, shooting pain or tightness), then the therapist asks the patient to raise their head which increases the stretch even further.

 The slump test stretches the sciatic nerve.
 In a sitting position, the patient extends one leg out straightening the knee to put a stretch on the sciatic nerve.
 Tucking the chin down further increases the stretch.
 Your therapist checks both sides for comparison.

 If the therapist suspects your sciatica originates from the lower back, they will refer you for MRI or X-ray imaging.
 Possible causes include disc prolapse, degeneration and spinal stenosis.